 How to Observe International Day of Peace

-Observe the global minute of silence at noon
+Observe the global Minute of Silence at noon

-Host a global feast for peace
+Host a global peace feast

 Synchronize your meditation

 Whether it's at the office, the yoga class, or on-line, take five minutes to focus on world peace with others.
 We promise, everyone will walk away calm and feeling great!

 Nations and communities around the world struggle with poverty and disease, education and healthcare.
 The International Day of Peace reminds us that regardless of where we come from or what languages we speak, we are more alike than we are different.